Avicennia germinans: Habitat

+The black mangrove grows just above the high tide in coastal areas.
+It grows in tropical and subtropical regions of the Americas, on both the Atlantic and Pacific Coasts, and on the Atlantic Coast of tropical Africa, where it thrives on the sandy and muddy shores where seawater reaches.
+It is common throughout coastal areas of Texas and Florida, and ranges as far north as southern Louisiana and northern Florida in the United States.
+It is less tolerant of highly saline conditions than certain other species that occur in mangrove ecosystems.
+It can reach 10–15 m in height, although it is a small shrub in cooler regions of its range.
+The seeds germinate in midsummer, but may be seen all year on the trees.
+The seeds can remain viable for over a year once released.
+The leaves often appear whitish from the salt excreted at night and on cloudy days.
+It is often found in its native range with the red mangrove (Rhizophora mangle) and the white mangrove (Laguncularia racemosa).
+White mangroves grow inland from black mangroves, which themselves grow inland from red mangroves.
+The three species work together to stabilize the shoreline, provide buffers from storm surges, trap debris and detritus brought in by tides, and provide feeding, breeding, and nursery grounds for a great variety of fish, shellfish, birds, and other wildlife.

 Wood

 The heartwood is dark-brown to black, while the sapwood is yellow-brown.
 It has the unusual property of having less dense heartwood than sapwood.
 The sapwood sinks in water while the heartwood floats.
 The wood is strong, heavy, and hard, but is difficult to work due to its interlocked grain, and is somewhat difficult to finish due to its oily texture.
 Uses include posts, pilings, charcoal, and fuel.
 Despite growing in a marine environment, the dry wood is subject to attack by marine borers and termites.
 Like many species, it contains tannins in the bark and has been used to tan leather products.